 My Experience Playing with the Head Extreme

-After playing several sets with the Head Extreme MP racquet, it is now one of my favorite power-focused racquets on the market.
+After playing several sets with the Head Extreme Pro racquet, it is now one of my favorite racquets to just pick up and rally with at the baseline.

-The level of power and spin were similar to the Wilson Ultra, but with even better comfort and handling.
-I was easily able to hit with dept, power, and spin from the baseline.
+The level of power and spin were similar to the Wilson Ultra, but with better comfort and feel.
+I was able to hit with depth, power, and spin from the baseline with ease.
 I also felt more in control of my shots with the Extreme than I do with other similar racquets.

-At the net, this racquet was very easy to handle.
+At the net, the racquet didn’t feel as maneuverable as it did from the baseline when I had more time.
 While I didn’t have quite as much control on my volleys as I did with the Head Prestige, for example, the comfort and stability were still very solid.

-If I played more singles, I’d consider switching to the Head Extreme for its excellent power, spin, and feel from the baseline.
+If I played primarily from the baseline, I’d consider switching to the Head Extreme for its excellent power, spin, and decent feel.
 However, since I play mostly doubles and like to get to the net, I prefer a more control-oriented racquet.

 Leave a Reply